Get unlimited streaming access to ALL Video Tutorials on Visual Wilderness.

 Once you’re finished processing your images with a RAW converter, you may still feel that they are not processed exactly as you want them to be.
 For post- or advanced processing work, we suggest you become familiar with photo processing tools such as Photoshop, GIMP, Photomatix, or any other popular editing tool available on the market.
 Your processing knowledge base should include, for example, how to make targeted or localized adjustments to specific parts of your images and how to fine-tune settings such as contrast.

-Landscape photography and HDR go hand- in-hand.
-There are two ways to process HDR images:
+Landscape photography and High Dynamic Range (HDR) photography go hand- in-hand.
+There are two ways to process HDR photography:

-- Use a turnkey software such as Photomatix or Nik HDREfex Pro
+- Use a turnkey software such as Lightroom, Photomatix or Nik HDREfex Pro

 - By manual blending